Édouard Le Roy: Life

 Le Roy entered the École Normale Supérieure in 1892, and received the agrégation in mathematics in 1895.
-He became Doctor in Sciences in 1898, taught in several high schools, and became in 1909 professor of mathematics at the Lycée Saint-Louis in Paris.
+He became Doctor in Sciences in 1898, taught in several high schools, and in 1909 became professor of mathematics at the Lycée Saint-Louis in Paris.

-From then on, Le Roy took an important interest in philosophy and metaphysics.
+From then on, Le Roy took a major interest in philosophy and metaphysics.
 A friend of Teilhard de Chardin and Henri Bergson's closer disciple, he succeeded Bergson at the College of France (1922) and, in 1945, at the Académie française.
-In 1919, Le Roy was also elected member of the Académie des Sciences morales et politiques.
+In 1919, Le Roy was also elected a member of the Académie des Sciences morales et politiques.

 Le Roy was especially interested in the relations between science and morality.
 Along with Henri Poincaré and Pierre Duhem, he supported a conventionalist thesis on the foundation of mathematics.
 Although a fervent Catholic, he extended this conventionalist theory to revealed truths, which did not, according to him, withdraw any of their strength.
-He rejected in the domain of religious dogmas, abstract reasonings and speculative theology in favour of instinctive faith, heart and sentiment.
+In the domain of religious dogmas, he rejected abstract reasoning and speculative theology in favour of instinctive faith, heart and sentiment.
 He was one of those close to Bergson who encouraged him to turn to the study of mysticism, explored in his later works.
-His conventionalism led his works, charged of modernism, to be placed on the Index by the Holy See.
+His conventionalism led his works, accused of modernism, to be placed on the Index by the Holy See.

+Le Roy was married and had one child.